Internet2/class-workshop-researchdev-copilot/pre-workshop-checklist/README.md

         conda deactivate
         ```

 This checklist will help ensure that you have the necessary setup for a smooth workshop experience.
-If you encounter any issues, please reach out for assistance.
+If you encounter any issues, please check out the [Troubleshooting Guide](../03-troubleshooting-guides/README.md) or reach out to the workshop organizers for further assistance.